learnable-content/Laravel-5/README.md

 homestead ssh
 ```

-Our tinker tool we can do anything we can do in the php repl.
+Our tinker tool can do anything we can do in the php repl.

 ```
 Psy Shell v0.7.2 (PHP 7.0.1-1+deb.sury.org~trusty+2 — cli) by Justin Hileman